On May 13, 2025 the Evacuation Order was lifted.

 Waste Permit Passes issued to County residents will provide access the Roseridge Landfill or the Redwater Transfer Station for resident disposal.

-- Residents may use their Waste Permit Passes to dispose of wildfire waste, with the exception of the above, unaccepted items.
+- Residents may use their Waste Permit Passes to dispose of wildfire waste.

 - Sturgeon County Landowners are provided a permit to dispose of up to 8,000 kg of domestic waste a year at no charge.